3. Creating your refine project

 -o refine-chakra-uiflag in the command above tells the CLI to install the project with the

-The CLI will ask if you agree to share your selection anonymously with the refine team.
-You can choose whatever you prefer.
+The CLI will then ask if you agree to share your selection anonymously with the refine team.
+This is for measuring community preferences.
+You can learn more about it here: Telemetry

 Once the installation wizard is finished, you can close this terminal window and open VS Code to continue your journey.